 Charan Insurance Public Company Limited aims to deliver great customer service and build a strong financial foundation, continuously develop corporate governance to add sustainable value to the organization and shareholders in long term as well as aims to generate returns to shareholders at a steadily higher rate.
-The Board of Directors is responsible for determining the vision and mission of the Company to executives and employees having the same operating direction, in 2021, the Board of Directors reviewed the vision, mission, strategy, and goals, as well as determine the direction of operations and investments to be consistent and up to date with the business situation.
+The Board of Directors is responsible for determining the vision and mission of the Company to executives and employees having the same operating direction.
+At the Board of Directors' meeting No.1/2023held on February 22, 2023 has reviewed the vision, mission, strategy, and goals, as well as determine the direction of operations and investments to be consistent and up to date with the business situation.
 The Board of Directors has considered and approved the vision, mission and core values of the Company as before, as follows: